BranislavLazic/ecommerce/actors-futures-cats.md

 ```

 Similarly, a client API trait is created for each of the `ProductHttpClient` and `InventoryHttpClient` actors.
-All three traits are mixed into the `ReceivingOrchestrator` actor.
-Where  The result is a much cleaner coordinator actor:
+All three traits are mixed into the `ReceivingOrchestrator` actor, resulting in a much cleaner coordinator actor:

 ```
 class ReceivingOrchestrator(implicit val timeout: Timeout) extends Actor